mascaldotfr/CoRT/README.md

 some outdated mechanics.

-This website started as a (simpler) knockoff of the regnumsentinel website trainer, that will be alive as long as GitHub Page exists and is open source software.
+This website started as a (simpler) knockoff of the regnumsentinel website trainer, that will be alive as long as Codeberg/Github exist and is open source software.
 It grew up since then to surpass regnumsentinel, there are now countdown pages for bosses and BZ, live WZ status, various statistics and more...